-This Oxfordshire-based, mid-sized practice, run by Nick Cox, is known for the repair and conservation of important historic buildings, including Woburn Abbey, Bedfordshire, and the Blenheim Estates.
-It also undertakes the design of private houses and is currently working on some substantial country homes in the Cotswolds, with a focus on sustainability.
+This Oxfordshire-based, mid-sized practice, run by Nick Cox, is known for the repair and conservation of important historic buildings, including Woburn Abbey, Bedfordshire, and on the Blenheim estates in Oxfordshire.
+It undertakes the design of private houses, too, and is working on country homes in the Cotswolds, with a focus on sustainability.

 01869 238092; www.nickcoxarchitects.co.uk